 Canadian IBD Nursing

-Did you know there are over 80 designated inflammatory bowel disease (IBD) nurses across Canada, with many more providing care to IBD patients as part of their practice?
+There are over 80 designated inflammatory bowel disease (IBD) nurses across Canada, with many more providing care to IBD patients as part of their practice.
 These dedicated nurses provide clinical inpatient and outpatient care, telephone advice, transitional care, and biologic therapy support.

 Not everyone with IBD has an IBD nurse.
-But those who do tell us the world of a difference this makes in their lives.
+But those who do, tell us the world of a difference this makes in their lives.
+Watch the video playlist below of patients and nurses sharing their stories of the impact of having an IBD nurse.

 The evidence of the benefit of IBD nurses goes beyond patient testimonials.
 Studies have shown that having an IBD nurse improves the quality of care in many ways, by: